 5.3.4.5 Delivery boost request operation

-This operation is used by the Media Session Handler to request a delivery boost from the Media AF. the HTTP POST method shall be used for this purpose, citing the resource identifier of an existing Network Assistance Session in the request URL along with a sub-resource path indicating the delivery boost operation.
+This operation is used by the Media Session Handler or Media AS (whichever is acting as Network Assistance invoker) to request a delivery boost from the Media AF. the HTTP POST method shall be used for this purpose, citing the resource identifier of an existing Network Assistance Session in the request URL along with a sub-resource path indicating the delivery boost operation.

 If the operation is successful, the Media AF shall return a 200 (OK) HTTP response message and shall provide an OperationSuccessResponse object (see clause 7.3.3.9) in the message body indicating whether or not the delivery boost was successfully applied by the Media AF to the application data flow(s) described in the target Network Assistance Session.